Unknown Pleasures: Background

 Joy Division formed in Salford in 1976 during the first wave of punk rock.
 Bernard Sumner and Peter Hook had separately attended a Sex Pistols show at the Manchester Lesser Free Trade Hall on 4 June 1976 and both embraced that band's simplicity, speed and aggression.
+On 20 July 1976, Ian Curtis attended the band's second performance at the Lesser Free Trade Hall.
 Forming a band with their friend Terry Mason on drums, Sumner on guitar and Hook on bass, they advertised for a singer.
-Ian Curtis, whom Sumner and Hook already knew, applied and, without having to audition, was taken on.
+Curtis, whom Sumner and Hook already knew, applied and, without having to audition, was taken on.
 After a number of changes of drummer, Stephen Morris joined the band—at that time called Warsaw—in August 1977.
 To avoid confusion with the London punk band Warsaw Pakt, they renamed themselves Joy Division in late 1977.

 After signing a recording contract with RCA Records in early 1978, Joy Division recorded some demos; however, they were unhappy with the way their music was mixed and asked to be released from their contract.
 The band's first release was the self-produced extended play (EP), An Ideal for Living, which was released in June 1978.
 They made their television debut on Tony Wilson's local news show Granada Reports in September 1978.
 According to Hook, the band received a £70,000 offer from Genetic Records in London.
 However, the band's manager, Rob Gretton, approached Wilson about releasing an album on his Factory Records label.
 Wilson explained that Gretton had calculated that given Factory's 50/50 split of profits, the band could make as much money with the indie label as it could by signing to a major.
 Wilson added that one of Gretton's main reasons for approaching Factory was so "he wouldn't have to get on a train to London every week and 'talk to nuggets'.
 No one could use the word 'cockney' with as much contempt as Rob".
 Gretton estimated that the album would cost £8,000 to produce; however, Wilson said in 2006 that the up-front cost ended at £18,000.